Pennsylvania's Fetterman makes 2022 US Senate run official - WTMJ

 Including his loss in the Democratic primary in 2016’s Senate race, he is a veteran of two statewide campaigns, is an ever-present guest on cable news shows and has a huge social media following.

+“Here’s what I promise to never to do: I promise to never incite a riot on Capitol Hill, I promise to never stand up on the floor of the Senate after I’ve been driven from it by a bunch of rioters and lie about our election in Pennsylvania,” he said.

+Considering that kind of disgrace to the Senate, his style “should be the last of our concerns,” Fetterman said.

-Besides the party’s bedrock issues, he is a fervent advocate for legalizing marijuana, criticizing the war on “a plant” as pointless, counterproductive and disproportionately inflicting criminal records onto Black people.
+Besides the party’s bedrock issues, Fetterman is a fervent advocate for legalizing marijuana, criticizing the war on “a plant” as pointless, counterproductive and disproportionately inflicting criminal records onto Black people.

+As lieutenant governor, Fetterman pushed the state pardons board — which he chairs by virtue of the state’s second-in-command job — to become a vehicle to right some of the wrongs of decades of excessive sentencing, particularly of minorities.

+He also took the issue of legalizing marijuana on the road, holding a public hearing in every county.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.